 Before applying, please take note:

-The Department of Education is currently planning three possible methods of instruction for the upcoming 2020-2021 school year.
-Please take this into consideration before applying to ensure every model will meet your family unique needs.
+The Department of Education is currently planning to use "Remote Learning Packets" as the method of instruction beginning fall 2020.
+Please take this into consideration before applying to ensure this model will meet your family unique needs.

 FOR YOUR CONVENIENCE - Returning students from the 3 Year Old classrooms: Parents will be contacted individually to assess if you are interested in the new school year.
 You do not need to apply and are considered returning, unless we are otherwise notified.

 We believe that every child is a unique creation of the Creator, and that the body, mind and spirit of each child should be nurtured.
 As such, we seek to meet each child where he or she is emotionally, developmentally, spiritually, educationally and socially, and we apply these principles to each facet of our planning, instruction and activities.
 Children will experience fun and friendships under the guidance of teachers and staff who embrace and model the culture and heritage of the Potawatomi people.

 All children and their families will have a healthy sense of identity and belonging.

 To serve children, families and community by creating a safe and nurturing environment that provides social, emotional, spiritual, physical, and academic support.